-Mattingly, Dr. Stephen - Assistant Professor, Guitar & Theory; Director, Community Music Program
+Mattingly, Dr. Stephen - Associate Professor, Guitar & Theory

 Pilkinton, Florence - Accompanist

 Franzeli (Celi) Sharp's love for the violin began at age six when she started Suzuki Violin lessons at the University of Louisville, School of Music, Preparatory Department, which is now called the Community Music Program.
 She was granted a scholarship to the University of Louisville to study violin in 1996.
 She holds a BA in Music from the University of Louisville.
 Her teaching career began in Elizabethtown, Kentucky in 1996 with individualized lessons for children ages three through fourteen.
 In 2001 she started teaching in Louisville and decided that teaching the Suzuki Method was her choice as a career.
-Franzeli has held positions in Louisville at Wheeler Elementary, Golden Tree Middle School and the Waldorf School of Louisville.
-She currently teaches Suzuki violin at The Arts Institute at Indiana University Southeast, at the Louisville Classical Academy and at the University of Louisville, School of Music, Community Music Program where she has taught since 2001.
-Franzeli has completed and registered Suzuki Teacher Training courses from the "Every Child Can" and "1A/1B" introductory courses through the "Book Ten" advanced level with the Suzuki Association of the Americas and has observed Suzuki teachers and classes to review training every year.
+Franzeli has held positions at Wheeler Elementary, Golden Tree Middle School, Waldorf School of Louisville, The Arts Institute at Indiana University Southeast and at the Louisville Classical Academy.
+She currently teaches at the University of Louisville, School of Music, Community Music Program and Suzuki Studies Program where she has taught since 2001.
+She is also teaching Suzuki violin in the public schools through the Weisburg Program.
+Franzeli has completed and registered Suzuki Teacher Training courses from the "Every Child Can" and "1A/1B" introductory courses through the "Book Ten" advanced level with the Suzuki Association of the Americas and has observed Suzuki teachers and classes to review training.
 Franzeli has been a Suzuki Mom since her daughter started to play the violin in 2003.